Possessor (film): Plot

 Tasya Vos is an assassin who takes control of other people's bodies to carry out her hits.
 Through an implant installed in the unwitting host's brain, Vos' consciousness is inserted into their minds.
 She returns to her own body by forcing the host to commit suicide at the end of the job.
-In the first hit shown, she deviates from her protocol and struggles to commit suicide by her own gun, instead getting the host shot by shooting at arriving police forces.
+In the first hit shown, she deviates from her protocol and struggles to control her own gun, instead getting the host shot by shooting at arriving police forces.

 Vos struggles with neurological symptoms and increasing detachment from her own identity, and cannot fully separate her work from her interactions with her husband, Michael, and son, Ira.
 She "practices" assuming her normal persona the same way she practices impersonating her hosts.
 Thoughts of violence haunt her domestic life, such as when putting Ira to bed and having sex with Michael.

 Vos's handler, retired assassin Girder, is critical of her desire to remain connected to her family and expresses the belief that Vos would be a better killer without personal attachments.
 In a debriefing session meant to reconnect her with her real identity, Vos sorts through a series of objects associated with personal memories and pauses on a butterfly that she pinned and framed as a child.
 She tells Girder she feels guilty for killing it.

 Despite her fragile mental state and fatigue, Vos agrees to perform a major hit on wealthy CEO John Parse and his daughter, Ava, by possessing Ava's fiancé, Colin Tate.
 While assuming the host's life, the neurological symptoms worsen, but Vos hides this during her handler's check-ins.
 The hit is only a partial success as Ava dies, but not Parse.